Trypanosoma brucei: VSG coat

 The surface of T. brucei and other species of trypanosomes is covered by a dense external coat called variant surface glycoprotein (VSG).
-VSGs are 60-kDa proteins which are densely packed (~5 x 106 molecules) to form a 12–15 nm surface coat.
+VSGs are 60-kDa proteins which are densely packed (~5 million molecules) to form a 12–15 nm surface coat.
 VSG dimers make up about 90% of all cell surface proteins in trypanosomes.
 They also make up ~10% of total cell protein.
 For this reason, these proteins are highly immunogenic and an immune response raised against a specific VSG coat will rapidly kill trypanosomes expressing this variant.
 However, with each cell division there is a possibility that the progeny will switch expression to change the VSG that is being expressed.

 This VSG coat enables an infecting T. brucei population to persistently evade the host's immune system, allowing chronic infection.
 VSG is highly immunogenic, and an immune response raised against a specific VSG coat rapidly kills trypanosomes expressing this variant.
 Antibody-mediated trypanosome killing can also be observed in vitro by a complement-mediated lysis assay.
 However, with each cell division there is a possibility that one or both of the progeny will switch expression to change the VSG that is being expressed.
 The frequency of VSG switching has been measured to be approximately 0.1% per division.
 As T. brucei populations can peak at a size of 1011 within a host this rapid rate of switching ensures that the parasite population is typically highly diverse.
 Because host immunity against a specific VSG does not develop immediately, some parasites will have switched to an antigenically distinct VSG variant, and can go on to multiply and continue the infection.
 The clinical effect of this cycle is successive 'waves' of parasitemia (trypanosomes in the blood).